edwardUL99/StudSysCpp/README.md

        7. Then type FLUSH PRIVILEGES; and then exit
        8. Ensure bind-address in mysql config is set to 0.0.0.0 on the database server machine The MySQL server is now set-up and ready to use with the system

+If you don't have access to the database to create databases or users, or don't know the host, contact the database administrator to create a database if not already exists.
+The admin will then be able to give you the IP address to the database server to login to

 ## How to run:
    From root of the download directory type ./<program-name> -d <database_name> -u <user_name> -p <pass_word> -h <host>
       or